Construction Excel template

 Yes.
 Weights, thresholds, option lists, and alert copy can be adjusted, and complex rules can later move into a system.

-How can this scale for mega-projects?
+How can this scale across multiple buildings?